Words by Nathan Rea

 Edited by Eryka Bagwell

-To view more of Nathan Rea's work be sure to click here to visit his instagram account (@theirishgallivanter)
+To view more of Nathan Rea's incredible captures be sure to click here to visit his instagram account (@theirishgallivanter)

-If you have a final image and BTS that you’d like to share and potentially be featured on our blog (newsletter or social media pages), please contact us via email@example.com.
+Also, If you have a final image and BTS using your Platypod gear that you’d like to share with us and potentially be featured on our blog (newsletter or social media pages), please contact us via firstname.lastname@example.org.